nixworks/public/news/2010/04/20/index.md

 ##### New York City
 ### [A New York businessman, Abdul Tawala Ibn Ali Alishtari is sentenced to 10 years in prison for funneling money to a terrorism training camp in Afghanistan. ](/news/2010/04/20/a-new-york-businessman-abdul-tawala-ibn-ali-alishtari-is-sentenced-to-10-years-in-prison-for-funneling-money-to-a-terrorism-training-camp-i.md)
-_Context: Abdul Tawala Ibn Ali Alishtari, Afghan, New York City, terrorism training camp_
+_Context: Abdul Tawala Ibn Ali Alishtari, Afghanistan, New York City, terrorism training camp_

 ##### Reynaldo Bignone
 ### [82-year-old General Reynaldo Bignone, former military ruler of Argentina, is imprisoned for 25 years for abductions and tortures committed between 1978 and 1979. ](/news/2010/04/20/82-year-old-general-reynaldo-bignone-former-military-ruler-of-argentina-is-imprisoned-for-25-years-for-abductions-and-tortures-committed-b.md)